Countries at risk of disappearing due to climate change

 These countries are part of the so-called SIDS (Small Island Developing States), which by its nature will be the first to suffer the consequences of climate change and are in danger of disappearing.

 These territories, 52 according to the United Nations Department of Economic and Social Affairs mostly share the fragility of a subsistence economy based on tourism, the difficulty in communications and infrastructure development, lack of protection against natural disasters and dependence on international trade.

-Here are nine of these SIDS at risk of disappearing due to climate change.
+Here are nine of these islands at risk of disappearing due to global warming.

 The Republic of Kiribati is spread over three million square kilometers northeast of Australia.
 It is the first populated area of the world to start every new day and year.
 It was discovered by the Spanish in the 16th century and achieved independence from Britain in 1979.

 Its main threat is the sea level rise.
-With an altitude of only three meters high, the water rises at a rate of 1.2 centimeters a year (four times faster than the global average), which makes Kiribati the most likely country to disappear in the forthcoming years.
+With an altitude of only three meters high, the water rises at a rate of 1.2 centimeters a year (four times faster than the global average), which makes Kiribati the most likely country to disappear due to rising sea levels in the forthcoming years.